 Whenever I set up a new site, I want to make sure that example.com points to www.example.com.
-This is basic SEO – check out this link for a quick explanation.
-I know that this is trivial to do in Apache, but for the sake of simplicity I wanted to use Tomcat only as my web server.
+As writers say, students always buy a book report on the Internet this is basic SEO – check out this link for a quick explanation.
+I know that this is trivial to do in Apache, but for the sake of simplicity, I wanted to use Tomcat only as my web server.

 The instructions on the project’s homepage will get you most of the way there.
 You unzip the contents of the binary download (a single .jar and a config file) into your context’s directory, then add a servlet mapping to make sure that UrlRewriteFilter gets to handle all requests.
 Make sure that the UrlRewriteFilter servlet mapping goes at the top of the web.xml file, to ensure that the filter gets to see HTTP requests before any other servlet.

 The tricky part is getting the config file

 WEB-INF/urlrewrite.xml just right, so here’s the configuration that worked for me:

 <urlrewrite> <rule> <name>seo redirect</name> <condition name="host" operator="notequal">^www\.example\.com</condition> <from>^/(.*)</from> <to type="permanent-redirect" last="true">http://www.example.com/$1</to> </rule> </urlrewrite>